Did you know how amazing Weston Park Museum is for a free day out with young children?

-If you live in Sheffield, chances are you will have heard or know about Weston Park Museum.
-But did you know how amazing it is for a free day out with children?
-Weston Park Museum costs absolutely nothing to visit and is a fabulous place for little kids.
+Weston Park Museum costs absolutely nothing to visit and is a fantastic hands on, interactive museum.
 There’s so much to discover, play with and do; from interactive galleries, free under 5’s sessions and story time to wonderful annual fayres, discovery days and play areas.
-We are very lucky to have such a wonderful museum right here in this city.
-All About Weston Park Museum, Sheffield For Kids

 All About Weston Park Museum, Sheffield For Kids

-Weston Park Museum is one of THE best free days out for families in Sheffield.
-This fantastic and free museum is loved by many of us parents and carers.
-Not only is it brilliant it’s free, but Weston Park Museum is easy to find with a great location, has a park and a playground (in Crookes Valley Park) just next to it for even more fun, and is very interactive.
-What’s more, inside the museum you’ll find a lovely cafe, indoor picnic room upstairs which is perfect for colder months, free children’s activity sessions and festivals.
-All About Weston Park Museum, Sheffield For Kids
+Weston Park Museum is one of THE best free days out for families in Sheffield and perfect for a rainy day.
+Weston Park Museum is easy to find with a great location, has a park and a playground (in Crookes Valley Park) just next to it.

 The park is all accessible with lovely landscaped paths and in Spring is home to the wonderful Weston Park Fayre; always popular with live music, stalls, entertainment, shows, vintage cars, food and drink and lots more.